lixmal/Kernel-Keyring/README.md

 # DESCRIPTION

 [Kernel::Keyring](https://metacpan.org/pod/Kernel::Keyring) is a rudimentary wrapper for libkeyutils based syscalls.
-Provided functions should suffice for the typical usecase: storing passwords/keys in a secure location, the kernel.
+Provided functions should suffice for the typical use case: storing passwords/keys in a secure location, the kernel.
+Data stored in the kernel keyring doesn't get swapped to disk (unless big\_key type is used) and it can automatically time out.

+A general overview of the keyring facility is given here: [http://man7.org/linux/man-pages/man7/keyrings.7.html](http://man7.org/linux/man-pages/man7/keyrings.7.html)

+More documentation is available on the man page of keyctl [http://man7.org/linux/man-pages/man1/keyctl.1.html](http://man7.org/linux/man-pages/man1/keyctl.1.html)

 Module exports all functions by default.